marcomoretto/pyCOMPASS/docs/examples.rst

   Connect to a COMPASS GraphQL endpoint and retrieve all available compendium as a list of Compendium objects
   '''
-  from pycompass import Connect, Compendium, Module
+  from pycompass import Connect, Compendium, Module, Sample, Platform, Experiment, Ontology, SampleSet, Module

   url = 'http://compass.fmach.it/graphql'
   conn = Connect(url)